-Maureen Story (Co-Chair), BSR (PT/OT), Therapy Department, Sunny Hill Health Centre for Children, Vancouver, BC
+Maureen Story (Conference Chair), BSR (PT/OT), Therapy Department, Sunny Hill Health Centre for Children, Vancouver, BC

 Maureen Story is a Physical and Occupational Therapist who has worked in the field of Positioning and Mobility for over 30 years in both private practice and most notably at Sunny Hill Health Centre for Children in Vancouver, B.C.
 She was part of the team that developed and implemented the Positioning and Mobility Clinic at Sunny Hill Health Centre for Children.
 She is a clinical instructor at the University of B.C.
 She has presented at numerous conferences both Nationally and Internationally.
 She has been involved in a number of research projects including development of the Seated Postural Control Measure.
 She has been involved in international health projects in both India and China.
 Most recently she provided training and guidance to the staff at Guangzhou Children’s Hospital to assist them in developing and opening the first pediatric seating clinic in mainland China.
 Maureen has been a member of the International Seating Symposium committee since its inception in 1983 and has be Co-Chair since 2000.